RockitBootcamp/Phoenix-Admin/Tech Interview Questions/Front-end.md

 - CSS / Sass
 - Workflow: Git, GitHub, Bower, NPM, and Gulp

-> **Note that the question in each section are ordered from easiest to most difficult to help you gauge student skill level**
+> **Note that the questions in each section are ordered from easiest to most difficult to help you gauge student skill level**

 # JavaScript / jQuery